maachang/msful/README.md

 # Benefits of using msful

-I used to use only java-based web application server spring-boot.
-He also built web applications with Scala language Vert.x.
+In the past, I mainly used spring-boot, a web application server that runs on java, and built a web application with Vert.x in Scala language.

 Recently, the web application environment was also developed using express of node.

-But, development is troublesome.
+But I thought one time.
+The express web application server running on node is very inefficient in development.

-why?
-You might think that, but after modifying the program, you have to restart the node.
+That is, once express has modified the api program, it has to restart the node.

-What kind of node is used in the script language?
-With regard to the program modification of this area, the node side recognizes and substitutes it.
-I thought.

-However, the modified program will not be recognized unless the node is actually restarted.

-This is what reduces development efficiency at the time of development.
+This "express" is reducing the development efficiency at "development time".

 And they felt the same when they used java's spring-boot and scala's Vert.x.

+Both spring-boot and Vert.x are the same as exporess, and it is necessary to modify the api program, and it was necessary to restart the server after each operation check.

+I think that a lot of inefficiencies of java's web development are the cause of not being reflected to restart for api program update part.

-As a PHP language and a web server, it is not particularly good personally, but if it is updated, it will be reloaded automatically because PHP will not have a restart for the server, "development efficiency" You can say that is good.
+It is not particularly good personally as a PHP language or Web server, but if the script of the target content is updated, PHP automatically reloads it, as there is no restart for the server.
+You can say that "development efficiency" is good.

-It was so heavy, I thought that it would be better if I made various thought and research results, and made it.
+I thought about various things and surveyed "I should make a Web application server with high development efficiency" I thought so and made msful.

-With this, at least, by eliminating the restart of the node server, I think that the development cost of the Web application will be lower than express, and the development speed will increase.
+With this, at least there is no restart of the node server, and confirmation of the api program update part can be taken immediately, so I think that the development cost of the Web application will be lower than express, and the development speed will increase.

 I hope that msful developers can provide a better development environment for you.